 Scaling Factor

 Healthy Male Retirees 101%

 Healthy Female Retirees 91%

 Disabled Male Retirees 99%

-Disabled Female Retiree s 107%
+Disabled Female Retirees 107%

 Male Active Members 94%

 Female Active Members 84%

-The probabilities of retirement for members eligible to retire are shown on Tables II and III.
+The probabilities of retirement for members eligible to retire are shown in Tables II and III.
 The rates for full retirement and reduced retirement were first used in the June 30, 2017 valuation.